 Canagliflozin is indicated to reduce the risk of end-stage kidney disease (ESKD), doubling of serum creatinine, cardiovascular death (CV), and hospitalization for heart failure in adults with type 2 diabetes mellitus and diabetic nephropathy with albuminuria greater than 300 mg/day.

-INVOKAMET® and INVOKAMET® XR are not recommended in patients with type 1 diabetes or for the treatment of diabetic ketoacidosis.
+INVOKAMET® or INVOKAMET® XR is not recommended for use to improve glycemic control in patients with type 1 diabetes mellitus.

 WARNING: LACTIC ACIDOSIS

 INVOKAMET® or INVOKAMET® XR is contraindicated in patients with:

 WARNINGS AND PRECAUTIONS

 If metformin-associated lactic acidosis is suspected, general supportive measures should be instituted promptly in a hospital setting, along with immediate discontinuation of INVOKAMET® or INVOKAMET® XR.
 Prompt hemodialysis is recommended to correct the acidosis and remove accumulated metformin.

 Educate patients and their families about the symptoms of lactic acidosis and if symptoms occur instruct them to discontinue INVOKAMET® or INVOKAMET® XR and report these symptoms to their healthcare provider.